open-contracting/standard/standard/standard.md

 ![Visual of opencontrating process](https://raw.githubusercontent.com/open-contracting/standard/master/standard/assets/contracting%20process.png)

-`*` Formation, when dealing with basic procurement processes, will often be referred to as Tendering & Award.
+<p>* Formation, when dealing with basic procurement processes, will often be referred to as Tendering & Award.</p>

 For descriptions of the phases see the "Definitions" tab at the top.